General Keyboard Shortcut Commands for macOS

 Pressing Shift with these shortcuts selects the text between where the cursor starts and ends.

-Open an application's preferences window (if it supports this keyboard shortcut): Command comma
+- Open an app's preferences window (if it supports this keyboard shortcut): Command-Comma

 For a more comprehensive listing of shortcuts check out this Apple Support article.